ccaroon/mikros/micropython/docs/esp32.md

 * SDIO master/slave 50 MHz
 * SD-card interface support

+## Power
+* GND - this is the common ground for all power and logic
+* BAT - this is the positive voltage to/from the JST jack for the optional Lipoly battery
+* USB - this is the positive voltage to/from the micro USB jack if connected
+* EN - this is the 3.3V regulator's enable pin.
+It's pulled up, so connect to ground to disable the 3.3V regulator
+* 3V - this is the output from the 3.3V regulator.
+The regulator can supply 500mA peak but half of that is drawn by the ESP32, and it's a fairly power-hungry chip.
+So if you need a ton of power for stuff like LEDs, motors, etc. Use the USB or BAT pins, and an additional regulator

 ## RTC
     from machine import RTC
     #            (YYYY, MM, DD,  TZ , HH, mm, SS, MS)